 - When your roof reaches 20 years, it’s good to have a pro take a look, even if you don’t notice any specific damage

 When Is Peak Roofing Season?

-Roofing isn’t as seasonal as some contracting professions, and roofers in our region are essentially ready to roll year round.
+Roofing isn’t as seasonal as some contracting professions, and roofers in our region are essentially ready to roll year-round.
 As a general rule, late summer and fall are peak months for client demand.
 This is the sweet spot when the Mid-Atlantic rainy season is over, and summer storms have blown through.
 The weather is typically dry, and homeowners are also starting to think about winterizing their homes.
-Late summer and fall are also when waitlists may be a little longer and materials pricier because of increased demand.
-Winter or early spring can often be a good time to get your roof repaired without a wait, and you may find prices lower at an off-peak period.
+Late summer and fall are also when waitlists may be a little longer, and materials are pricier because of increased demand.
+Winter or early spring can often be a good time to get your roof repaired without a wait, and you may find prices lower during an off-peak period.